disler/indydevtools/README.md

 - [] Improved 'inquirer' prompts that hold terminal scroll position
 - [] Make the code run in parallel, right now it's running one by one, this is inefficient
 - [] Add a loader to let users know which state the application is in

+### ✍️ Simple Prompt System (`idt sps`)
+- The Simple Prompt System is a simple wrapper around your prompts, it will swap out variables you have if any, and run the prompt.
+- qqq finish docs here

 ## The Configuration File
 > The configuration file is the primary source of truth for all the tools in the IndyDevTools suite.